 About a decade ago we traveled to Costa Rica to visit coffee farms while John was working as the head roaster for a thriving Vermont café, and know that the intricacies of fair trade, direct trade, farmer direct and big business commodities is not an easy story to share.
 Getting fair trade chocolate and coffee doesn’t always guarantee quality, and although a certain price is paid to the farmer or cooperative, how much of that is passed on to the workers, often migrants, can be debated.
+Even if the amount of pay is considered good for the region and enough to sustain workers, it does not necessarily mean it is enough for them to get ahead and rise to a higher economic level.
 Fair trade certification is often too costly both monetarily and time-wise for cacao farmers to invest in.
-But we go out of our way to source from ethically run, fairly traded companies and cooperatives that supply to couverture makers, or companies owned and run by citizens of those origin countries who process their beans into blocks of couverture, a commodity that commands more money than raw beans.
+But we go out of our way to source from ethically run, fairly traded companies and cooperatives that supply to couverture makers, or companies owned and run by citizens of those origin countries who process their beans into blocks of couverture, a commodity that commands more money than unroasted beans.

-We work with higher cacao-percentage chocolates, ensuring that the farmers who produce them get paid more since they are selling larger amounts of cacao for their creation.
-We are also looking into bean to bar craft chocolate makers for small batches of chocolate to use in our ganaches and bonbons, and continuing to consider making some craft chocolate from select beans ourselves.
+We work with higher cacao-percentage chocolates, which helps ensure that the farmers who produce them get paid more since they are selling larger amounts of cacao for their creation.
+As we expand our offerings and explore new recipes, we are looking into partnering with more cacao growers who are making chocolate couverture from tree to bar to use in our ganaches and bonbons, as well as continuing to consider making some craft chocolate from select beans ourselves.

 All photos of a coffee finca in Costa Rica by Dar Tavernier-Singer